valderman/selda/README.md

 Velvet in the `addresses` table, there can be no entry in the product table `people × addresses` where both `people_name` and `addresses_name` are equal to `"Velvet"`.
-To produce a table like the above but with a `NULL` column for Velvet's address, you would have to use a join:
+To produce a table like the above but with a `NULL` column for Velvet's address (or for anyone else who does not have an entry in the `addresses` table), you would have to use a join:

 ```
 allPeople' :: Query s (Col s Text :*: Col s Maybe Text)